BlairSonnen/the_death_star/README.md

 2. **Bar Chart of Spaceship Crew Sizes**
 - This bar chart displays the number of crew members required for each spaceship, helping users compare their capacities.
 3. **Character Analysis**
-- Graph of top 10 characters by film appearances.
+- Graph of character heights and weights
 4. **Planet Analysis**
 - Scatter plot of planets by population.
 5. **Starships Comparison**